 Hire a professional carpet removal company

 Removing a whole carpet by yourself is very tiring and time-consuming.
 On top of that, you also have to find a way to dispose of the piece.
 If you don’t feel like driving your old carpet to a recycling centre or a landfill, or you just don’t have a big enough vehicle for the job, why not get a professional to help you out?
-We, at, Rainbow Rubbish Removals, offer professional carpet disposal services that are the perfect solution!
+We, at, Rainbow Rubbish Removals, offer professional carpet removal services that are the perfect solution!

 All you have to do is give us a call, tell us the size of the carpeting piece, choose a day and time for the service and you can leave the rest to us!
 We’ll send you a team of carpet disposal specialists, who will load the piece into their van, transport it to the nearest recycling facility and unload it there for eco-friendly processing.
 And do you know what the best part is?
 The service can be booked for any day of the week and is extremely affordable.
 If you want to make a service appointment, check out our website or directly contact us!